-The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Corporation and their principal occupations during the last five years as at December 31, 2019.
+The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Corporation and their principal occupations during the last five years as at December 31, 2021.
 The term of each director expires on the date of our next annual meeting.
-Subsequent to December 31, 2019, Stuart Fowler was appointed to the board of directors, Damien King resigned as a director of the Company and Ian Ball, the Company's former Chief Commercial Officer, transitioned to a full-time role with the Company's partner, Medicom.